zynbahmed/u2_lesson_routers_and_controllers/README.md

 ## 1. Setup

-To get ready for this lesson, fork and clone this repo, then simply `cd ~/code` and `git clone <your repo url here>`.
+To get ready for this lesson, fork and clone this repo.

 ## 2. Express Generator